phalcon-orphanage/docs/en/api/Phalcon_Validation.rst

 public *array*  **getValidators** ()

-Returns the data that is currently validated
+Returns the validators added to the validation